An audition is required of all students who wish to pursue a music major or minor and for all students seeking a music scholarship.

 - Contact information for a music teacher or director who can provide a letter of recommendation

 - A short, five-minute pre-screening video or audio clip that demonstrates your performing ability in one or two musical selections, chosen from the standard published classical repertoire.
-The recording is required for students applying to be music majors and for all student who wish to be considered for scholarships above the Vivace ($1000) level.

 You will receive a username and password for your online application, so you can save your progress and return to it as often as you would like before submitting it for review.